tytydraco/yessleep/out/At_the_edge_of_Society_we_still_meet_with_our_bosses_Part_Three.md

 “I don’t know.
 But be on your best behavior.”

 “Excuse me?”
 Cullen’s muscles tensed as he felt himself quickly losing his cool.
 He took a deep breath, looked Ron in the eye as he was about to say something, then tossed the photo onto his desk.
-Ron Bigsby stared at it.
+Ron stared at it.
 He blinked, briefly off-balanced, before fully focusing his attention on Cullen.
 Facing him in full now.

 “Do you remember when I said I don’t know what’s on the other side?”
 Ron didn’t wait to follow up.
 He started to pull out a cigarette, paused, and put the pack back.
 The gesture was enough to get Cullen to hold off for a moment.
 “I think I used to.
 I’m pretty sure I used to remember what the actual name of the place we walled up was, too.
 I’m pretty sure I could place a name on every town out in that hellscape-” And he flicked his eyes to the Outside.
 “But I can’t now.”